Kurento/kurento/test/readme.md

 ## Media session started

-Create an empty HttpGet endpoint and check it has a valid URL
+Create an empty HttpGet endpoint and check the stream start and ends

 ### Assertions